gardener-attic/gardenctl/README.md

 - name: prod
   kubeConfig: /Users/d123456/clusters/garden-prod/kubeconfig.yaml
 ```
-Tha path to the kubeconfig file of a garden cluster can be relative by using the ~ (tilde) expansion or absolute.
+The path to the kubeconfig file of a garden cluster can be relative by using the ~ (tilde) expansion or absolute.

 The default location and name is of the `gardenctl` configuration file is  `~/.garden/config`.
 This default path and name can be overwritten with the environment variable `GARDENCONFIG`. `gardenctl` caches some information, e.g. the garden project names.
 The location of this cache is per default `$GARDENCTL_HOME/cache`.
 If `GARDENCTL_HOME` is not set, `~/.garden` is used.